 - The provider conducted safety risk assessments.
 It had appropriate safety policies, which were regularly reviewed and communicated to staff.
 They outlined clearly who to go to for further guidance.
 Staff received safety information from the service as part of their induction and refresher training.
-The service had systems to safeguard children and vulnerable adults from abuse.
-However, the service did not provide services to children. - The service worked with other agencies to support patients and protect them from neglect and abuse.
+The service had systems to safeguard children and vulnerable adults from abuse. - The practice treated patients aged 18 years and over. - The service worked with other agencies to support patients and protect them from neglect and abuse.
 Staff took steps to protect patients from abuse, neglect, harassment, discrimination and breaches of their dignity and respect. - The provider carried out staff checks at the time of recruitment and on an ongoing basis where appropriate.
 Disclosure and Barring Service (DBS) checks were undertaken where required.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - All staff received up-to-date safeguarding and safety training appropriate to their role.
 They knew how to identify and report concerns.
-Staff who acted as chaperones were trained for the role and had received a DBS check.
-The clinic also had access to nursing staff working within the building who could be used as chaperones if required. - There was an effective system to manage infection prevention and control. - The provider ensured that facilities and equipment were safe, and that equipment was maintained according to manufacturers' instructions.
-There were systems for safely managing healthcare waste. - The provider carried out appropriate environmental risk assessments, which considered the profile of people using the service and those who may be accompanying them.
+Staff who acted as chaperones were trained for the role and had received a DBS check. - There was an effective system to manage infection prevention and control including annual audits.
+Legionella risk assessments and maintenance were undertaken by the provider. - The provider ensured that facilities and equipment were safe and that equipment was maintained according to manufacturers' instructions.
+There were systems for safely managing healthcare waste. - The provider carried out appropriate environmental risk assessments which took into account the profile of people using the service and those who may be accompanying them.